kaleidos-ventures/taiga-blog/content/2021-01-26_whatsnewTaiga6.md

-Title: Taiga6: what's new in this historical release?
+Title: Taiga6: what's new in this historic release?
 Date: 2021-01-26 09:00
 Slug: taiga6-release
 Category: Announcements